DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial8.md

 ### 4*.
 In Canada there are two official languages, French and English.
 Some Canadian corporations are headquartered in Quebec where French is the official language.
 Most however are headquartered outside Quebec where English is dominant.
 Would you expect Quebecers to invest more in Quebec companies, and nonQuebecers to invest more in companies based outside Quebec?
 Also, do you think the first language of the CEO might matter in accounting for investor preferences?
 Explain.

-- We would expect to see English-speaking investors preferring companies based outside of Quebec and French-speaking investors preferring companies based inside of Quebec
-- We might expect to see a preference on the part of English-speaking investors for English-speaking CEOs (and the same for French-speaking investors)
+We  would  expect  to  see  the  same  as  in  the  study  using  Finnish  data  where  the  two languages/ethnicities were Swedish and Finnish.
+Specifically, we would expect to see English- speaking  investors  preferring  companies  based  outside  of  Quebec  and  French-speaking investors preferring companies based inside of Quebec.
+Similarly, we might expect to see a preference on the part of English-speaking investors for English-speaking CEOs (and the same for French-speaking investors).

 > - related to home bias